christophermowrey/API-project/README.md

 # Git That Currency

-Deployed URL:

-GitHub URL:

 ## Description

-The goal of the project was to use IP API that can pull user's IP address and different country location to be able to convert money amount.
+The goal of the project was to use Abstract IP Geolocation API and Currency-API that can pull user's IP address location and different country location to be enable us to have access to money converison from user's location and differenct contry location.
+The motivation for this project was finding something that would interest everyone in the group and willing to put effort in for the final result.
+We pick this topic because of the current currency of United States and Europe are comparable and we was interested in what the US dollar is compared to other countries.

 ## Acceptance Criteria
 - Given Currency Exchange webpage with form inputs